brimdata/zync/README.md

 It might be desirable to sync multiple downstream databases with different schemas to a single upstream database with a unified schema.
-This can be accomplished by having `sync to` read from Kafka multiple topics in parallel (e,g., reading multiple table formats from different downstream databases), shape each downstream table accordingly, and store the shaped data in the unified pool.
+This can be accomplished by having `sync from` read from multiple Kafka topics in parallel (e,g., reading multiple table formats from different downstream databases), shape each downstream table accordingly, and store the shaped data in the unified pool.